kmlawson/japanese-empire-mo3335/assignments.md

 ### Presentation

-Most weeks of the semester students will be given and opportunity to present a summary, critique, and raise some discussion questions based on supplementary readings.
-One such presentation for each student will be given more time and assessed formally.
+**Shorter Presentations:** Most weeks of the semester one or more students will be given an opportunity to present a summary, critique, and raise some discussion questions related to one of the required or supplementary readings.
+These presentations are not formally assessed and need only be 5 minutes in length and the student may be cut off at any point after that.
+They should aim to clearly and succinctly summarise the main arguments of a text, its context, and what kinds of sources are used.
+If the presenting student has taken good notes on the reading, they are encouraged to share them on the class shared notes document.
+A handout is welcome but not required, and should be distributed via the class shared notes document.

+**Assessed Long Presentation:** The shorter presentations serve as good practice for one presentation for each student that will be given more time and assessed formally.
 The assessed presentation should be 15 minutes in length and not longer.
+As in the shorter non-assessed presentations, the presentation will focus on an assigned text.

-It may either focus on one book, a secondary source, or a collection of articles (3 articles or so) from among the supplementary readings for each week, or may focus on any part of the texts and primary sources among the required readings from beyond the page limits assigned.
-For example, if we read a part of a book for a week, the presentation can present the book as a whole.
-It should summarise the main arguments, and make 1-3 to focused critiques or observations about the read material.
-A supplementary handout (1-2 pages at most) should be brought that includes some bullet points from the summary, any key persons or dates, and, optionally a question to kick off our discussion.
-The presentations should ideally focus on connecting what is read and presented to our existing readings and the discussion of the day.
+The longer presentation should also briefly summarise the main arguments, and make 1-3 focused critiques or observations about the read material.
+The summary and setting of context should be less than half the total presentation.
+A supplementary handout (1-2 pages at most) should be brought that includes some bullet points from the summary, and any key sources, persons or dates.
+The bullet points should be complete sentences (describing an argument or concrete point), not merely short phrases representing vague topics in an outline form.
+Please also add (or link) the handout text to the class collaborative notes document.
+The presentations should ideally focus on connecting what is read and presented to our other readings and the discussion of the day and focus on engaging with the arguments and issues.
+Thus, it is very important that you do not focus on your assigned reading to the exclusion of other readings for that week.
 Connecting the reading to past readings and discussions in the module is also a very welcome.
+Outside research is not required, but if the student finds an interesting or problematic issue, they are welcome to bring in observations from an outside source.
+Please consult with the tutor if you choose to do this.

 Please note, when discussion questions have been provided in advance on a topic, the presentation need not provide any answer to these, though the presentation may raise points that are a relevant contribution to those questions.
-The new discussion questions by the student should try not to repeat or significantly overlap with any previously supplied discussion questions.

-Occasionally, there will also be non-assessed presentations that students will be asked to volunteer for in some weeks that are shorter (5-10 minutes) and do not require a handout to be prepared (though they are welcome).

 Feedback for presentations will be sent to multiple students at two or three points during the semester, rather than on a rolling basis.

 Some questions to consider as you prepare:

 * Did the distributed handout of one or at most two pages accurately summarize the general points to be made in the presentation in the form of concise bullet points
-* If appropriate, did the handout include any important dates, sources, or a map for the discussion?
+* Did the handout include any important dates, sources, or a map that serves as a useful reference?
-* Did the handout include a discussion question?
 * Was the 15 minute limit strictly observed in the presentation?
 * Was the presentation well structured, organized, and focus on a only few key points?
 * Was there a good balance of arguments and a few examples to support them?
 * Did the presentation avoid being a presentation of a series of bullet-point style facts?
-* Did the presentation make an effort to connect to the required readings for the day or find ways to connect to the reading and discussion from previous weeks?
+* Did the presentation make an effort to connect the readings to other readings for the day or find ways to connect to the reading and discussion from previous weeks?